Galileo (1975 film): Casting

-Casting for the American Film Theatre films was unusual.
+Casting for the AFT films was unusual.
 As described by Raymond Benson, "The talent (directors, actors, designers, technicians) was asked to work at a reduced rate or at scale.
 No one refused.
 It was for a cause they all thought was worthwhile.
-Lee Marvin, for example, joked that he 'lost $225,000' by starring in The Iceman Cometh (which meant he did the movie for only $25,000—his going rate at the time was $250,000)."
+Lee Marvin, for example, joked that he 'lost $225,000' by starring in The Iceman Cometh (which meant his salary was $25,000—his going rate at the time was $250,000)."

 For Galileo, Losey and producer Ely Landau were able to secure several well-known actors for roles major and minor: